aviralharsh/Cyber-ANZ/README.md

 Step 4).
 Now go the location where you saved the file and open it.
 You will be able to see the contents of the extracted document/image.

-**PLEASE NOTE: The Patch Files uploaded here are geniune work of the auther and copying or duplication is NOT ALLOWED.**
+**PLEASE NOTE: All the Files uploaded here are geniune work of the auther and copying or duplication is NOT ALLOWED.**

 **This Repository is only for your refrence and help.
 KEEP LEARNING :)**